Cisco-UKI-DevX/Ansible-Lab-Guide/README.md

 ## Exercise 1 (Crawl) - Simple device feature configuration with Ansible and building our first playbook

 One of the fundamental concepts of Ansible are playbooks.
 Playbooks are one of the core features of Ansible and tell Ansible what to execute.
 They are like a to-do list for Ansible that contains a list of tasks.
 Playbooks are the files where Ansible code is written.
 Playbooks are written in YAML format.
 YAML stands for Yet Another Markup Language.
-PThey are like a to-do list for Ansible that contains a list of tasks.
+See them as like a to-do list for Ansible that contains a list of tasks.

 Playbooks contain the steps which the user wants to execute on a particular machine.
 Playbooks are run sequentially.
 Playbooks are the building blocks for all the use cases of Ansible.